 The City of Ashland has adopted ordinance pertinent to floodplain development.
 In addition to the FEMA flood plains the City of Ashland in 1989 adopted their own flood plains for Ashland, Bear and Clay Creeks which provide, in some instances, additional area to the floodplain beyond the FEMA flood plains.
 The maps below depict the Ashland Flood zone boundaries.

 The following maps were prepared by the City of Ashland to assist in comparing the 1981 FEMA flood zones the new digital flood plains.
 This is not an official FEMA FIRM map and should only be used for general identification of the potential impacts of the flood boundary changes.
-This map is a very large file (8MB) in order to retain sufficient detail for comparative purposes, thus high speed internet access is recommended for download.

-Areas not shown in the detail area maps above can be seen in the large format: Citywide Flood Zone Comparison Map (large 9Mb file)
+Areas not shown in the detail area maps above can be seen in the large format: Citywide Flood Zone Comparison Map

 The City of